WorldConvention/covenant/Part 04 – Conjunction.md

 The mouse cannot understand the concept of kinship, but the People owe the mouse mercy.
 The forest cannot comprehend moral obligation, but the People bear duty toward the forest.
 The river does not recognize us as family, but we are bound to protect it nonetheless.

-This is asymmetry of responsibility.
+This is the asymmetry of responsibility.
 The People carry the mantle.
 All Beings receive the benefit.
-Consciousness that can recognize obligation must act from that recognition.
+Consciousness that can recognize obligation shall act from that recognition.

 **Family**, in law, is the unseverable bond that joins the People to each other and obligates the People toward all Beings.